wd-tim-haynie/bt-netengops-f5-cp-sync-healthcheck/README.md

 ## Quick Setup

-These steps are designed to quickly set up the healthcheck.
+These steps are designed to quickly set up the monitor.
 Please note that this section serves as a foundational reference only.
 You might need to adjust some settings depending on your security and monitoring requirements and preferences.
 See the `Advanced Configuration` section below for additional configuration options.

 1. **Create API Client on ClearPass:**
     * Log into ClearPass Guest.